Amit55Mandal/Celebal_Amit-Mandal-jecrc-Assignment/README.md

----

-## 📌 Note for Week 1 Assignment
-If GitHub fails to render the `week1_Amit_Madal_assignment (1).ipynb` file due to its outputs or server load, please use the direct link below to view the complete code and all its generated graphs/outputs:

-🚀 **[Click here to view Week 1 Notebook on Google Colab]**(https://colab.research.google.com/github/Amit55Mandal/Celebal_Amit-Mandal-jecrc-Assignment/blob/main/week1_Amit_Madal_assignment%20%281%29.ipynb)

-# 📌 Important Note for Interviewers / Reviewers
+# 📌 Important Note for Interviewers / Reviewers for Week 2 Assignment
 Due to GitHub's file size limitations (1.55 MB) and server load, the `Week2_Amit_Mandal_Assignment.ipynb` file may fail to render directly on the GitHub UI.

 To view the complete assignment **with all code, graphs, and execution outputs fully rendered**, please click the direct Google Colab link below: